argilla-io/distilabel/docs/sections/how_to_guides/advanced/structured_generation.md

 We will start with a JSON example, where we initially define a `pydantic.BaseModel` schema to guide the generation of the structured output.

 !!!
 NOTE
-    Take a look at [`StructuredOutputType`][distilabel.steps.tasks.structured_outputs.outlines.StructuredOutputType] to see the expected format of the `structured_output` dict variable.
+    Take a look at [`StructuredOutputType`][distilabel.steps.tasks.typing.StructuredOutputType] to see the expected format of the `structured_output` dict variable.

 ```python